Basement Window Air Conditioning- What are the Options?

 Can using a humidifier at night help prevent AC-induced sore throats?

-Yes, a humidifier can help counteract the drying effect of AC by adding moisture to the air, reducing throat dryness.
+Yes.
+A humidifier can counteract the drying effect of air conditioning, especially while sleeping, by adding moisture back into the air.

 Should I turn off my AC if I have a sore throat?